pwbriggs/music-assistant.github.io/docs/integration/voice.md

 All sentences must:

-- start with the words `Play` or `Listen to` followed by the item type `artist/track/album/playlist/radio station`
+- start with the words `Play` or `Listen to` followed by the item type `artist/track/album/playlist/radio station` and then the name of the item
 - for album and track be optionally followed by `by (the) artist` and then the artist's name
 - then be optionally followed by an area name or device name